How to Plan a Bike Trip: Km or Miles Should You Average in One Day

 What we really advise not to do is to set fixed trip stages, meaning getting from A to B on day one, from B to C on day two, and so on.

-We did this mistake for the first 40 days of our trip before realizing we were missing a lot of stuff, and stressing ourselves over nothing.
+We made this mistake for the first 40 days of our trip before realizing we were missing a lot of stuff, and stressing ourselves over nothing.

-If you have to reach a destination in a given day, consider taking a bus to gain one or two days if you find it’s worth to spend more time in a particular place or follow a different longer route.
+If you have to reach a destination in a given day, consider taking a bus to gain one or two days if you find it’s worth spending more time in a particular place or following a different longer route.

 For some people cycling is more about challenging themselves, trying to break their limits, we don’t criticize that but we have a very different mindset.
 For us, it’s more about exploring places, enjoying the road, learning about the people and costumes and ways of living, in short: slow tourism.
 What we found out is that people with a similar bike touring style tend to stay more on the road, while those going for the challenges usually get tired faster and eventually give up.
 That’s what we saw.